skannea/ha2web/README.md

           if (command) mqttclient.send(  fromClientTopic, JSON.stringify( command ) );
      }

-## Let state update the page
+## Let state changes update the page
-Some input HTML elements, such as buttons, will normally not update the page when clicked.
+Some input HTML elements, such as buttons, will normally not change the page when clicked.
-Others, such as sliders, do change the page.
+Others, such as sliders and selections, do change the page.

-In both cases, the HA state change caused by the input should update the page.
+If the entity state change is to be shown, the state change caused by the input must update the page.
-This is important especially when there are more than one client handling the same entity.
+This is important, especially when there are more than one client handling the same entity.

-See example under Attributes.
+See also the example under Attributes.

-## Attributes
+## Attribute sensors
 A HA service call may affect also entity attributes.
-For example, it is possible to change the brightness of a light.
+For example, when there is a slider for the brightness of a light, a message with the new level is sent to HA when the slider is moved.

-However, no messages are sent to the client about attribute changes.
+However, in messages from HA to the client, only the state is present, not the attribute values, such as brightness.
-When the current attribute value is important you may create a template sensor reflecting the attribute and add that sensor to the list of entities.
+In order to change the page when the attribute value changes, a template sensor reflecting the attribute value is required.
+The template sensor is added to the list of entities in the automation.

-Example:
+Example with a template sensor with entity_id *sensor.garden_brightness*.
-A template sensor with entity_id *sensor.garden_brightness*.
 The sensor uses the *brightness* attribute of *light.garden* to give a value 0 - 255.

 Create it: